 To help makes sense of it, the team at New Way Lawyers are going to break it down and share key information about Interim and Final Hearings.

-Interim Hearing in the Federal Circuit Court
+Interim Hearing in the Federal Circuit and Family Court of Australia

 An Interim Hearing usually occurs when two parties cannot agree on parenting or property arrangements.
 The Court makes an order before the final decision is made (an interim order).
 The Interim order is a temporary order and stays in place until a final decision is made by the Court or agreement reached by the parties.